Andrew McCutchen Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Marlins' 4.08 team ERA ranks 14th across all MLB pitching staffs.
+- The Marlins have a 4.04 team ERA that ranks 13th among all league pitching staffs.

-- The Marlins surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to give up 79 home runs (one per game), the eighth-fewest in baseball.

-- The Marlins are sending Hoeing (1-1) out for his fourth start of the season.
-He is 1-1 with a 2.70 ERA and 27 strikeouts through 30 2/3 innings pitched.
+- The Marlins will send Perez (4-1) to make his ninth start of the season.
+He is 4-1 with a 1.54 ERA and 45 strikeouts through 41 2/3 innings pitched.

-- His most recent appearance came on Monday against the Toronto Blue Jays, when the righty tossed four scoreless innings while allowing three hits.
+- In his most recent appearance on Tuesday against the Toronto Blue Jays, the right-hander threw six scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.